AUTHTokenDAO/AIP/template.md

 # Stakeholders
 [stakeholders]: #stakeholders

-* Who is affected by this DIP?
+* Who is affected by this AIP?

-* How are we soliciting feedback on this DIP from these stakeholders?
-Note that they may not be watching the DIPs repository or even aren't directly active in the AUTH Community Slack channels.
+* How are we soliciting feedback on this AIP from these stakeholders?
+Note that they may not be watching the AIPs repository or even aren't directly active in the AUTH Community Slack channels.

 # Detailed Explanation